 Give your space a personality – your personality!

-Colour can have an enormous impact on your mood, focus, information retention and so much more.
-A light blue colour can calm the mind and help in concentration.
+Colour can have an enormous impact on your mood, focus, information retention, and so much more.
+A light blue colour can calm the mind and help with concentration.
 Brighter colours, like yellow and pink, help spark creativity and energy.
 Take a look at the effects of some colours in home offices:

 At the end of the day, go with what appeals to you!